 Are you nearing your credit limit or is your bank account balance low?
-Ask if the rental company puts a block on credit or debit cards – a practice used to ensure that customers have enough money to pay their bill.
+Ask if the rental company puts a block on credit or debit cards – a practice used to ensure that customers have enough money to pay their bills.

 - Return on time

 You may be surprised to learn that you could be charged extra for returning your rental car early.
 Bringing the vehicle back ahead of time, or later than agreed upon, could result in additional fees.
 If you anticipate a change in drop-off time, ask the rental agent about the company policy.